BabatundeQodri/Master-Card-cybersecurity-certificate-/README.md

-This is my hands-on practical experience on phishing email campaign aimed to educate employee in an organication which earned me Maste Card certificate
+This document outlines my practical experience with cybersecurity projects.